Do you want to learn how to get smarter?

 4. Stressing Out

-and increases your chances of an early death.
+and increases your chances of early death.

 So chill out and maybe reconsider taking that promotion at work that will double your weekly workload.